Centrifugal or “vortex” separators remove

 are considered self-cleaning due to the constant centrifugal vortex

-We accommodate applications requiring removal of
+To accommodate applications requiring

 the centrifugal vortex stage.

-microns requires a “polishing stage” after the centrifugal vortex.
-We
+droplets, as fine as 0.3 microns with 99% efficiency, by installing a “polishing stage” after the centrifugal vortex.

 channel these fine droplets to a coalescing drain point.